Tax Data Identity Protection

 Sign in to eFile.com and under 'My Account,' download your rejected tax return PDF file.
 Print, sign, include your W-2, 1099 forms, etc., and mail your return to the IRS.
 Complete and print Form 14039 and follow the mailing instructions on the form.
 The IRS will then investigate your case and once the fraudulent tax return is removed from your IRS account, you will receive an IRS issued IP-PIN by postal mail at the start of the next calendar year or tax season.

 As a confirmed identity theft victim, you can't opt out of the IP-PIN program unlike other taxpayers.
 IP-PINs will be mailed annually to confirmed victims and participants enrolled before 2019.

 Lost IP-PINs can also be retrieved via the online account.

 Register Account, Get IP-PIN

 What is Identity Theft?

 Identity theft is the fraudulent use of an individual's private identifying information to commit fraud for financial gain.
 Identity thieves seek ways to gather personal information from unsuspecting individuals to commit fraud while the victims are unaware of the acts.

-- In 2020 the IRS launched Identity Theft Central which will improve online access to information on identity theft and data security protection for taxpayers, tax professionals and businesses.
+- In 2020, the IRS launched Identity Theft Central which has improved online access to information on identity theft and data security protection for taxpayers, tax professionals, and businesses.